UAAP Season 69 men's basketball tournament: Finals

 The Growling Tigers and the Blue Eagles met each other for the first time in the UAAP Finals.
 The last time they met in the Finals was in the 1931 NCAA season, in which the Ateneo won.

 Game One

 The game was close all throughout, with neither team leading by double figures.
 It ended in the fourth quarter with two crucial plays.
 With 4.3 seconds to go, Tigers forward Allan Evangelista made a tough fadeaway shot over the outstreched arms of Doug Kramer, pushing UST ahead of Ateneo, 72–71, with 1 second to go.

 Ateneo coach Norman Black immediately called a time-out over the tumultuous din of the rejoicing UST fans.
-In the inbound play, Macky Escalona found a wide open Doug Kramer on the paint, and the Ateneo forward calmly banked the ball in for the win, sending the Ateneo fans, in turn, into a wild frenzy.
+In the inbound play, Macky Escalona found a wide open Kramer in the paint, and the Ateneo forward calmly banked the ball in for the win, sending the Ateneo fans, in turn, into a wild frenzy.